The Tracey Ullman Show: Development

-When the time came to go out and promote the show, Fox only allowed Ullman to tour Los Angeles and New York.
-In 1988, she insisted that she be allowed to tour Middle America.
-Never a fan of dialect coaches, this promotional tour would allow her to have ample opportunity to do some character study.
+When it came time to go out and promote the show, Fox only set up appearances in Los Angeles and New York.
+In 1988, Ullman insisted that she be allowed to tour Middle America.
 "I want to see America a bit, I really do.
 I've only been to LA and New York, and they make very disparaging remarks about Middle America there.
-I mean, Des Moines, Iowa, is the place network executives always talk about, like, "Would they like this in Des Moines?'
+I mean, Des Moines, Iowa, is the place network executives always talk about, like, 'Would they like this in Des Moines?'
 They think you just want Facts of Life and She's the Sheriff, that you really want that type of television, and I don't really believe that you do.
 There's no intelligence, no truth in anything like that.
 I think you want something a bit smarter. [...]
 We take pictures everywhere [on this promotional tour]; we're taping people's voices.
 I'm taking it all in, and it's great.
 Some journalist once said that I was a 'social satirist,' and I thought, 'That sounds quite intelligent, doesn't?'
 So that's what I'm doing, I'm meeting people from a social satirist's point of view."
 Whenever she was stuck on particular voice or accent, she would open a phone directory.
 "If I wanted to do somebody from Brooklyn, I would call the library in Brooklyn and listen to their voice and tape them surreptitiously so they didn't know."
-Also helping her in her quest for accents was the show's staff.
-When she had to find a Brooklyn accent distinctive from the Queens accent she used for her character, United States postal worker Tina, she had the show's staff make a long compilation tape of genuine Brooklyn accents (recordings from radio stations and even randomly placed phone calls placed to random Brooklynites).
-Ullman would also call car dealerships in different parts of the country pretending to be interested in buying a car just to hear how the people there spoke.